theoladune/AIVC-Seminar/text/script.md

 # Sending correction

-Let's have a look at the first coding mode where we send a correction to the prediction.
+Let's have a look at the coding mode where we send a correction to the prediction.

 ---